Our story

 Local organisations & businesses committed to working together for fairer greener healthier food for all

-Lincolnshire Food Partnership links local food projects and organisations who are tackling issues of poverty, health, sustainability and climate change.
-Find out who’s involved and what they are doing in and around Lincoln.
+The Greater Lincolnshire Food Partnership links local projects and organisations who are tackling issues of poverty, health, sustainability and climate change through food.

 Advisory board